Sela-Omer/human_motion_mask_demo/README.md

 ## Preliminary Results

 The following are the preliminary results of the project.
-Plots of real(blue) vs. predicted(orange) joint positions are shown below.
+Plots of real(blue) vs. predicted(orange) joint positions over time are shown below.
 Red markers indicate the non-masked samples.
 More images are available in `model/UNET_1D-config-unet_1d/version_0/checkpoints/`.